 Geotagging users with NLP models

 The revised geotagging model we developed for this round of analysis uses four separate data types.
-The four data types used in our model are Named Entity Recognition, Language Identification, Twitter User Account Metadata, and Twitter Followers’ Information.
+The four data types used in our model are Named Entity Recognition, Language Identification, User Profile Description, and Associated Connections’ Information.
 These data types were acquired from social media text in order to assign each user to a feature set based on both their posts and the locations of the users they follow.

 Named Entity Recognition